PlagueVonKarma/rby-sprites-project/rb/README.md

 - 56x56 front sprites

 It also has the following WIP projects;
-- Reconstructions of the Corocoro November and December 1996 prototype front sprites; current two were done by EyeDonutz.
+- Reconstructions of the Corocoro November and December 1996 prototype front sprites; the current ones were done by my friend EyeDonutz.
+Includes a prototype RB Mew from the RG Asset Leak.

 Things I'd like to add down the line;
 - Glitch Pokemon, possibly adjusted for PS, palette, and transparency.
+Some vary by language versions, so the folder would likely be very large.

 EyeDonutz's Twitter and DeviantArt;
 https://twitter.com/theeyedonutz